microsoft/aed-learn-template/learning-path-1/README.md

 ## Instructions

 Learning paths are defined by a single yaml file.
 Please fill out all commented fields in the example yaml file in this folder.

+For each new module in your learning path, copy the module folder and do all content development there.
+Modules & their content do NOT live inside a learning path folder.